 Read article →How to sell mixed gold lots by post in the UK

 A practical guide for executors, dealers and anyone clearing a drawer of mixed gold.
-Different karats, broken pieces and unknown items are all sorted, XRF-tested and offered piece-by-piece in writing.
+Different carats, broken pieces and unknown items are all sorted, XRF-tested and offered piece-by-piece in writing.

 Read article →How to sell gold jewellery without hallmarks by post in the UK

-A clear guide for anyone with old or imported gold jewellery that carries no British hallmark.
+Plenty of old and imported jewellery carries no British hallmark at all.
 XRF reads the metal regardless of the stamp, so unmarked does not mean unsellable.

 Read article →Sell Gold Sovereigns by Post in the UK